cultureamp/kaizen-design-system/packages/tailwind/CONFIGURATION.md

 It is important to add to the `#root` and `#docs-root` (for storybook) to ensure that tailwind classes supersede component styles.
 The ids can change as long as they match your root DOM node id.
 ### corePlugins
 TWs `preflight` is an extremely opinionated CSS reset that will add a lot of default styles we don't want or need.

-This approach will overwrite the default Tailwind config.
-Meaning that Tailwind suffixes will no longer be available.

 <br/>